stefichjo/speranto/ghermanaj/en.md

 ### Short Vowels

-After more than one consonant, a vowel is short.
+Before more than one consonant, a vowel is short.

 | | |
 |-|-|